Aditi0505/guess-this/README.md

 #### Quizzes by Category

 - User can play multiple quizzes by category.
-- Cliking on a category card or button gets the User redirected to the rules page with the selected category.
+- Clicking on a category card or button gets the User redirected to the rules page with the selected category.

 #### Rules Page